robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

         export {personAssemblyState};

+You can see that the message types sent to QEWD are defined in a sub-object named *qewd*.
+We're changing the type of the one that is used to retrieve a summary of existing (if any) records.

+## Create the QEWD Back-end *personsSummary* Handler

 Next, we need to actually create the back-end handler for messages of type *personsSummary*.

-##### The Person Record Database Structure

-Before we can create a back-end message handler, the time has come to decide what our *Person* records will look like within the Cach&eacute; or IRIS database.
+But before we can create a back-end message handler, the time has come to decide what our *Person* records will look like within the Cach&eacute; or IRIS database.

+### The Person Record Database Structure

 In this tutorial I'm going to show you two alternative versions of essentially the same record structure: